Military says that Chad’s president killed on battlefield

 The rebels are believed to have armed and trained in neighboring Libya before crossing into northern Chad on April 11.
 Their arrival came on the same day that Chad’s president sought a sixth term on election day, which several top opposition candidates boycotted.

-Deby was a major French ally in the fight against Islamic extremism in Africa, hosting the base for the French military Operation Barkhane and supplying critical troops to the peacekeeping effort in northern Mali.
+Deby was a major French ally in the fight against Islamic extremism in Africa, hosting the base for the French military’s Operation Barkhane and supplying critical troops to the peacekeeping effort in northern Mali.

 Deby’s son, Mahamat, has served as a top commander for Chadian forces taking part in that effort.